ZacharyACohen/wales-lab.github.io/README.md

 ## Credits

-The basic framework for this website was borrowed from the website of the Keedy Lab at the the CUNY ASRC (https://keedylab.org), which is based on the website of Fraser Lab at UCSF (www.fraserlab.com).
+The framework of this website was borrowed from the Thompson Lab at https://thompsonlab.science/

 This website uses CSS styles from https://templated.co.